Phil Scarpelli, CEO

 Jim Carlson, Senior Executive of Administration

-James Carlson is currently the Interim CEO of the Brevard Family Partnership Family of Agencies.
+James Carlson is currently the Senior Executive of Administration for Brevard Family Partnership.
 Jim joined Brevard Family Partnership in June 2006 as Director of Operations and was promoted to Chief Operations Officer in April 2007.
-Since 2014, Jim has served as Senior Executive for Administration, overseeing Finance, Human Resources, Public Relations, Legislative Affairs, and IT.
+In 2014, Jim started as Senior Executive for Administration, overseeing Finance, Human Resources, Public Relations, Legislative Affairs, and IT.

 Jim has been involved in Human Services in Brevard County since 1995 as a Public Assistance Specialist for the Department of Health and Rehabilitative Services.
 He has held progressively responsible positions within the Department of Children and Families and Brevard Family Partnership.